 Longines HydroConquest: Best affordable luxury diver’s watch

-At only 39 millimetres, the HydroConquest is slim and compact, a comfortable watch to wear on a daily basis as well as out in the water.
+At only 39 millimeters, the HydroConquest is slim and compact, a comfortable watch to wear on a daily basis as well as out in the water.
 The stainless steel case and link bracelet is as stylish as it is practical and wouldn’t look out of place with a suit.
 That’s the benefit of wearing a sub-40mm dive watch.

-When you consider everything you’re getting with the HydroConquest, you’d expect a far higher price-point.
+When you consider everything you’re getting with the HydroConquest, you’d expect a far higher price point.
 Instead, this luxury dive watch costs much less than some of the better-known dive watches on this list—but still provides solid functionality.

 A Swiss-quality movement, extra durable materials, and a rather dashing profile—as the name suggests, you really will be conquering the seas with this Longines HydroConquest timepiece.